.Skip to Main Content

 Glad you are here.
 Please read about the purpose and work of the committee in the box to your left.
 This libguide is the place to find information we hope will facilitate productive mentor/mentee relationships.
-Logistically, once the mentor/mentee matches are made, you will want to start with setting up a first meeting where you can fill out the University Libraries Faculty Mentor Partnering Agreement (also found in left column).
+Logistically, once the mentor/mentee matches are made, you will want to start with setting up a first meeting where you can fill out the University Libraries Faculty Mentor Partnering Agreement (see below).

 This guide is also the place to find copies of workshop materials.
 Content overall, will not remain static, so check back periodically.
 If you have any suggestions for material you wish to see included here, please send it to one of the LFA Mentoring Committee Members: